Haleshot/Deep-ML/easy/Linear_Regression_Using_Gradient_Descent/README.md

-# Linear Regression Using Gradient Descent ✔
+# Linear Regression Using Gradient Descent (easy) ✔

 ## Table of Contents